sharma252/WaveChat/DEVOPS.md

   - Two-stage build: Build (Node 20) -> Serve (Nginx).
   - Optimized for production by serving static assets through a lightweight Nginx container.
 - **Nginx Gateway**:
-  - Acts as the Single Point of Entry (Port 80).
+  - Acts as the Single Point of Entry (Port 8080 on Host).
   - Handles routing and WebSocket protocol upgrades.

 ### Useful Docker Commands